Tyriar/tag-explorer/README.md

 # tag-explorer

-A js library that creates a tag cloud that can filter articles additively by multiple tags.
+A js library that creates a tag cloud that can filter articles by multiple tags.
+Each tag that is selected will fade tags that are not contained in any of the currently visible articles to allow the user to narrow down the filter much easier.
+The principal implementation of the library is in my website, [Growing with the Web][1] ([source code][2]).

 ![tag-explorer example](images/example.png)

-## Multiple filters

-tag-explorer allows multiple tags to be filtered on,

 ## Stucture and styling